GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-common.md

 Sample commit message relating to bug 4711, and bug 167.
 ```

-By setting a `commentlink`'s `association` (see above's example), it
+By setting a `commentlink`'s `association` on the plugin's @PLUGIN@ configuration
-is possible to require commits to carry ITS references; the following
+it is possible to require commits to carry ITS references; the following
 values are supported (default is `OPTIONAL`):

 MANDATORY